jimbeezz/life-of-bitard/README.md

 > I have not failed.
 I've just found 10,000 ways that won't work. - Thomas Edison

 ## 2025-12-03 23:54
-> The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt
+> The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt\
+првет
+>

 ## 2025-12-04 23:55
 > Stay hungry, stay foolish. - Steve Jobs